Tsinda/rhies_OpenMRS1.9.11/README.md

  Build the mysql docker image by running the command  **docker build -t  savicsorg/openmrs-mysql1911:v1.1 .**  while in the openMRS docker folder
 6. Push your image to the docker hub by running the command **docker push savicsorg/openmrs-mysql1911:v1.1** ,Please do not forget to change the image version

-## RHIES Project
-The purpose of Rwandan Health Information Exchange System (RHIES) project is to develop a system that allows for information- exchange within electronic medical record systems and to develop linkage solutions for generating EMR data directly to HMIS in the specific use case of HIV Case based surveillance (CBS).
-RHIES is a set of applications that work together in the Open Health Information Exchange (OpenHIE) architecture to serve point-of-service systems, like EMRs, DHIS2, National ID database and laboratory information system.

 ## Licence
 Proprietary.